aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 - The field start and separator nodes are used to encompass the content which makes up the field code (normally as plain text)
 - The field separator and field end encompass the field result.
 This can be made up of various types of content ranging from runs of text to paragraphs to tables.
 - Some fields may not have a separator which means the entire content makes up the field code.
-- The field code defines the behavior of the field and is comprised of the field identifier and often other parameters such as field name and switches.
+- The field code defines the behavior of the field and is comprised of the field identifier and often other parameters such as field names and switches.
 - The field result contains the most recent evaluation of the field.
 This value is stored in the field result and is what is displayed to the user.
-Some fields may not have any field result thus will not display anything in the document.
+Some fields may not have any field results thus will not display anything in the document.
 Likewise, some fields may not be updated yet therefore will also have no field result.

 Here is a view of how a field is stored in Aspose.Words by using the “*DocumentExplorer”* example which can be found on Github.